Young Australians gamble a lot

 Gambling has become almost “normal” in Australian society and has become more common in our advertising.
 But harmful affects of gambling, problem gambling and addiction is often not talked about or acknowledged.

-Problems with gambling are more likely among people aged 18 to 30 than for other age groups.
+Harms from gambling are more likely among people aged 18 to 30 than for other age groups.
 Up to 5% of young people in Australia will develop problems with gambling before the age of 25.
 The majority of young Australians gamble before they reach adulthood; between 60 -80% of teenagers will have gambled in some way.
 Teenagers are believed to be five times more likely than adults, to develop gambling problems, and almost 10 times more likely to be at risk.

 “There is a lot of denial and many young people probably think … that it couldn’t possibly be a problem for them because they are too young.”